Leukaemia

 Michael went to his GP when scratches on his hands sustained while gardening were not healing.
 A blood test subsequently identified AML*.

 Bone or joint pain was common.
 Two people mentioned skin rashes.
 Several people developed swollen lymph glands on the head and neck, chest, groin or armpits.
-A few people had spleen enlargement, one saying it caused a dull ache, another complaining of a heavy feeling in the abdomen.
-Some had lost their appetite or felt full after eating very little.
+A few people had an enlarged spleen: one person said this symptom caused ‘a dull ache’, while another complained of ‘a heavy feeling’ in the abdomen.
+Some lost their appetite or felt full after eating very little.

-Several said they had lost weight but did not necessarily worry; one woman had been trying to lose weight anyway, another had been training for a marathon.
-Marilyn, in her fifties, described hot flushes but couldn’t be sure whether they were caused by her chronic lymphocytic leukaemia (CLL) or by the menopause.
+Several said they lost weight, but did not necessarily worry them: one woman had been trying to lose weight anyway, another had been training for a marathon.
+Marilyn, who was in her 50s, described hot flushes and wasn't sure whether they were caused by her chronic lymphocytic leukaemia (CLL) or by menopause.
 Deirdre experienced swollen hands some years before her CLL diagnosis and wasn’t sure if this could have been the first symptom.

 Before her CLL* diagnosis Marie experienced pains in her neck, arms and legs, which her doctor thought was rheumatism.
 She later developed a nagging pain in her groin.